 The Saint-Gaudens Memorial is a nonprofit organization incorporated in 1919 by the State of New Hampshire to promote the legacy of the great American sculptor Augustus Saint-Gaudens (1848–1907) and to preserve his home, studios, gardens, and artworks in Cornish.
 The trustees operated the property as a museum from 1927 until 1964, when they donated it to the federal government.
 To this day, the Saint-Gaudens Memorial serves as an active partner of, and advocate for, the Saint-Gaudens National Historical Park.
 We sponsor public programs that promote awareness of Saint-Gaudens, the lasting legacy of his work, and the creative arts both past and present.

 The Saint-Gaudens Memorial promotes the living legacy of the great American sculptor Augustus Saint-Gaudens (1848-1907).
-We partner with the Saint-Gaudens National Historical Park, Cornish, NH, to enhance appreciation of the arts through exhibitions, concerts, fellowships, and public programs.
+We partner with the Saint-Gaudens National Historical Park, Cornish, NH, to celebrate the arts through exhibitions, concerts, fellowships, and public programs.

 The Saint-Gaudens Memorial was incorporated in 1919 to maintain a living memorial to Augustus Saint-Gaudens (1848–1907) on the site of his home and studios in Cornish, New Hampshire.
 Its primary purpose, as conceived by Saint-Gaudens’s widow Augusta (1848–1926), was to preserve and maintain the property and artworks and to educate visitors about the arts.
 The Trustees also selectively acquire and preserve works by Saint-Gaudens, assist in the education of emerging artists, and present exhibitions, concerts, and other events.